as-pect/as-pect/readme.md

 ## Performance Testing

-It's possible to switch a test to performance mode, and instead of collecting log values, collect statistics on how fast the test runs.
+It's possible to switch a test to performance mode.
+The `DefaultReporter` will, instead of logging each `log()`ed value, it will report the performance statistics calculated at the end of sample collection.

 ### Performance Enabling Via API